-- The Management Module is common to all paths.
-The dissertation is a capstone requirement for MSc students only. - Bridging course(s) may be required depending on the educational and professional background of postgraduate students. - Each MSc candidate will be required to complete a research dissertation (15,000 40,000 words). - PgD graduates can complete the additional required credits and top up to the corresponding MSc degree no later than 7 years upon completion of the PgD.
+- The Management Module is common to all paths. - Bridging course(s) may be required depending on the educational and professional background of postgraduate students. - PgD graduates can complete the additional required credits and top up to the corresponding MSc degree no later than 7 years upon completion of the PgD.
 Applicants should note that there may be changes to the curriculum, top-up requirements and completion duration in the interim, subject to the approval of IFTM.